www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [ ] Shrink project goals back to initial goals of the past.
     * [ ] Create help page for editor.
         * [ ] Create a second document describing the currently implemented problems and problems soon to be implemented.
+        * [ ] Consider using a chat bot like support system, in order to avoid clutter in editor.
+          Maybe a general project/art concept like a `net.splitcells.network.support` might be useful here.
     * [ ] Make it easier for uniformed visitors to understand and use the website's features on the static personal website.
         * [x] https://splitcells.net/net/splitcells/martins/avots/website/info/about-this-site.html
         * [x] Make a better description and title for the changelog.